-Where a report has been made to the police, we will consult with the police and agree what information is appropriate to disclose to staff and others, in particular the alleged perpetrator and their parents or carers.
+Where a report has been made to the police, we will consult with them and agree what information is appropriate to disclose to staff and others, in particular the alleged perpetrator and their parents/carers.
 We will also discuss the best way to protect the victim and their anonymity.

-This may also include the development of a clear and robust safety and support plan as part of this early help process.
-However, as you will see further on in this policy, risk assessing, and safety planning is a key aspect of all child-on-child abuse (see Post Incident Management section 12).
+This may also include the development of a clear safety and support plan as part of this early help process.
+However, risk assessing, and safety planning is a key aspect of all child-on-child abuse (see Post Incident Management section 12).